halfhorst/katy/README.md

 point.
 The range searches are additionally specified with an array of radii for each axis in `k`.

+## Dependencies

+Katy is written in c99 but the tests require [googletest](https://github.com/google/googletest) and it is not distributed with this project.
+It needs to be available to the linker during linking, so check out how to get a hold of it.

 ## Building / Running

-Currently, the Makefile only supports building and running (sparse) tests.
-Note that the tests require googletest, and expect it to be installed so your compiler and linker can find what they need.
+The Makefile's default target will build and run the tests.
+There is a test suite for the heap that is used internally and a test suite for the tree itself.

 ## What's next

 * More extensive testing
 * _The actual Python binding_
+* Once in python, play around with benching and airspeed-velocity.

-# Other Things to Explore:
+# Other Spatial Things to Explore:

-* A ball tree, suitable for higher dimensions
+* Ball tree, suitable for higher dimensions
-* A quad/octree
+* Quad/octree
-* BVH and AABB as it pertains to rendering
+* Bounding Volume Hierarchies and Axis-aligned Bounding Boxes as they pertain to rendering.
-* Spacefilling curves
+* Spacefilling curves, Google's S2 geometry and Uber's H3.